smaymay/OIR-Python-Code/README.md

-a json file containing the lists of top words in clusters in ranked orders, adds a value for the relationship between cluster and comment, for every cluster and comment. analyzecomments.py takes in a csv file, where each row is a comment, and writes a table to a new csv file where each row is a comment, each column is a word of type POS indicated by an argument, and the cells are a boolean (1, 0) indicating 1: the word appears in the comment, or 0: the word does not appear in the  comment.
-Only words that appear in > threshold number of comments are included.
+a json file containing the lists of top words in clusters in ranked orders, adds a value for the relationship between cluster and comment, for every cluster and comment.
-Note that to run this you have to have the nltk package installed on your machine.

 4. **oirmail** contains a file oirmail.py.
 Running _python oirmail.py_ prompts
 the user to enter the name of a mailbox label in their gmail mailbox.
 First